 Before we look at the results of GCMs that run into the future, we have to understand a few things about the experimental setups that go into these models.
 In order to do these experiments, the modelers have to apply forcings just as we did with our simple climate model in Module 3, and the primary variable is CO2 (carbon emissions) added to the atmosphere through human activities such as burning fossil fuels, farming, making cement, etc.

-The IPCC (Intergovernmental Panel on Climate Change) has developed a whole set of scenarios that represent the possible carbon emissions history for the next 100 years.
+The IPCC (Intergovernmental Panel on Climate Change) has developed a whole set of scenarios (about 40) that represent the possible carbon emissions history for the next 100 years.
 The carbon emission is used as a key variable in driving climate modeling for each scenario.
-Each scenario is based on a bunch of assumptions about population growth, economic growth, and choices we might make regarding steps to minimize carbon emissions.
+These scenarios are known as Representative Concentration Pathways (RCPs) and each one is based on an emissions trajectory.
+The IPCC has focused on several individual RCPs that provide a range of emissions and climate scenarios.
+At the outset for simplicity in this module we do not use the RCP emissions terminology because it is not very intuitive.
+Instead we use groups of RCPs known as families (also developed by the IPCC) defined by the severity of the cuts (or lack thereof!) and the amount of cooperation between countries.
+Each family or scenario is based on a bunch of assumptions about population growth, economic growth, and choices we might make regarding steps to minimize carbon emissions.
 You can read more about the whole set of emissions scenarios at Wikipedia: Special Report on Emissions Scenarios.
-But for our purposes, we'll focus on 3 very different emissions scenarios.
+But for our purposes, we'll focus on 3 families representing very different emissions scenarios.

 The first of these scenarios is called SRES A2, and it is commonly known as business-as-usual — in other words, it leads to a continuation of increased annual carbon emissions that follows the recent history.
 In effect, this scenario represents a somewhat divided world, one in which we just can't reach agreements on what to do about limiting emissions of CO2, so each country does what seems to be in its own best interests.
 This world is characterized by independently operating, self-reliant nations.
 This world also includes a continuously increasing population — it does not level off during this time period.
 Above all, in this world, decisions are based primarily on perceived economic interests, and the assumption is made that these interests do not include the development of alternative energy sources.